Electrochemical detection of bovine immunoglobulins G to determine passive transfer of antibodies to calves

-Bovine antibodies, such as immunoglobulins G (IgG), cannot pass the placental barrier and as such are not transferred from the mother to the foetus, in utero.
+Bovine antibodies, such as immunoglobulin G (IgG), cannot pass the placental barrier and as such are not transferred from the mother to the foetus, in utero.
 Instead a calf must absorb antibodies following ingestion of colostrum postpartum.
-Failure Passive Transfer (FPT) is a condition that predisposes calves to development of disease and increases the risk of mortality.
+Failure of Passive Transfer (FPT) is a condition that predisposes calves to development of disease and increases the risk of mortality.
 Thus, continuous early monitoring of IgG absorption in a calf, within the first 6 to 12 hours of life, is imperative to allow faster treatment and prevent FPT.
 In this paper, we present the development of a label-free impedimetric immunosensor device for bovine IgG in serum and demonstrate its suitability to determine early FPT in new-born calves.
-The developed sensors were challenged to discriminate between new born calf sera, both pre- and post-colostrum feeding, and demonstrated efficent detection of IgG in under 15 minutes.
-Such a device could enable rapid determination of FPT, thereby improving calves’ vitality and survival rate.
+The developed sensors were challenged to discriminate between new born calf sera, both pre- and post-colostrum feeding, and demonstrated efficient detection of IgG in under 15 minutes.
+Such a device could enable rapid determination of FPT, thereby improving calves' vitality and survival rate.

 - This article is part of the themed collection: Bioanalytical sensors for real world applications